Steve389/text_summarization/README.md

 After different trials, the optimal combination we decided to go with was the "facebook/bart-large-cnn" model for text summarization and KeyBERT for keyword extraction.

+[Link](https://devpost.com/software/automated-microsoft-teams-notetaking) to the prototype developed by my team.